Vasser Sullivan Racing

-Vasser Sullivan Racing is an American organization involved in motorsports.
+Vasser Sullivan is an American motorsports racing team.
 It was founded in 2010 by James “Sulli” Sullivan as SH Racing to compete in motocross.
 In 2011, the team partnered with KV Racing Technology to form KVSH Racing.
-Following a two year hiatus after the demise of KV Racing Technology, Sullivan and former KV co-owner Jimmy Vasser announced that they had formed Vasser Sullivan racing.
+Following a two-year hiatus after the demise of KV Racing Technology, Sullivan and former KV co-owner Jimmy Vasser announced that they had formed Vasser Sullivan.
 The organization has competed in racing series including: the Red Bull Global Rallycross Series under the SH Rallycross/DRR banner, the IndyCar Series where it has competed as co-entrants with KV as well as with Dale Coyne Racing, and the IMSA SportsCar Championship where it formerly partnered with Aim Autosport as Aim Vasser Sullivan before later competing independently.

 James Sullivan

-Sullivan founded SH Racing after graduation from Baylor University in 2003 with a Bachelor of Business Administration degree in Entrepreneurship.
+Sullivan founded SH Racing after graduation from Baylor University in 2003 with a Bachelor of Business Administration degree in entrepreneurship.

 In addition to racing, Sullivan co-founded sports nutrition supplement firm Protein Bullet and the Dallas-based private equity fund Modena Capital Group.